ChristoJobyAntony/nasa-oinv/README.md

 ### FRONT END

 The front end of our software is written in TypeScript with Vue JS framework.

+### WHAT WE USED?

+We got all our information from the **NASA Space Agency Website**(*data.nasa.gov*).
+Information was extracted from the available .JSON file and constructed the database and connections between the nodes.

 ### HOW TO WORK IT OUT!!